Jorgemagic/NetStandard_And_NativeLibraries/README.md

 ## Goal

 Create a C# NetStandard library that requires a C++ Native Library.
 Its must be copy the correct native library file by platform *(Windows, Linux and Mac)* and architecture *(x86 or x64)*  when it is referenced by another C# library/exe.
 Furthermore the C# NetStandard library must be prepared to provide a nuget package.
-So we can to use it as reference library *(development)* or a nuget library *(release)* and the behavior must be the same.
+So you can use it as reference library *(development)* or nuget library *(release)* and the behavior must be the same.

 ## Projects